If there's anyone who deserves a day of honor, it's Mom. But where did the tradition of Mother's Day come from?

 Check out our special Gifts for Mom: Click here

-LocalWe is a socially responsible business.
-Our mission is to help people buy unique quality products made by small businesses to support good jobs and communities.
+LocalWe helps people discover Unique Handmade and Local gifts all made by small businesses.
+Every purchase supports good jobs and communities.
+We are a socially responsible business and we give back a portion of our time and profits to help kids in need to reach their full potential.
 We are an alternative to buying mass produced products through the big retailers.
-We give back a portion of our time and profits to help kids in need to reach their full potential.
 Thanks for visiting us.